terascope/es-rolling-restart/README.md

 ### NODE_FILE

 The node file is a list of node names (including HTTP port) one per line.
 These should only be nodes that contain data and the node list should not contain the host you're using as the master node.
-Each line in the node file can contain a comma delimted list of paramaters to pass in to the startup and shutdown scripts.
+Each line in the node file can optionally contain a comma delimted list of paramaters to pass in to the startup and shutdown scripts.

 NOTE: If you have dedicated master nodes, don't include them in the list.
 This script's primary purpose is to manage shard allocation which isn't necessary when restarting a dedicated master node.